-While almost one third (31%) of all respondents are confident in their own ability to identify asbestos containing materials, only 22% have had any formal training.
-Over half (56%) have been involved in renovations on properties built before 1990 and 73% state they would do at least part of the work in a kitchen or bathroom renovation themselves.
+Over half (56%) have been involved in renovations on properties built before 1990 and two thirds (68%) state they would do at least part of the work in a kitchen or bathroom renovation themselves.

 Begg, S., Vos, T. and Stone, C., Mesothelioma as a marker for asbestos-related lung disease in Victoria.
 Health of Victorians, The Chief Health Officer’s Bulletin., 2001.
 1: p.
 10–12.